suffolklibraries/lgc/content/collections/events/wild-about-kirkley-17-05.md

     content:
       -
         type: text
-        text: 'On Tuesday 3rd May Real Veg will help create compost bins and will be sowing seeds in the garden and discussing plans for future workshops and events.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: '*** Please bring a glass jar with a sample of soil in.
-The soil can be collected from your garden or somewhere in your local area.
-We will be testing the PH of the soil.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Suffolk Artlink welcomes you to learn, grow, eat and share through a series of inspiring, social and creative get-togethers centered around Kirkley.
-From now until March, you can enjoy free activities led by artists, Carrie Phoenix and Kasia Posen, plus guests.
-From foraging and tasting to learning about local marine life and growing organic vegetables you will creatively explore the place you call home alongside your friends and neighbours.   '
+        text: 'Suffolk Artlink welcomes you to learn, grow, eat and share through a series of inspiring, social and creative get-togethers centered around Kirkley. '
   -
     type: paragraph
     content: